mike-isaakidis/Maya-Modelling-Tools/docs/Baking Manager/Buttons Overview.md

 4. <span style="color:rgb(25, 214, 110);">**Marmoset**</span>  and <span style="color:rgb(25, 214, 110);">**Substance**</span> options *(for more info check [**Baking Workflows**](../Baking%20Manager/Baking_workflow/index.md))*.
 5. <span style="color:rgb(25, 214, 110);">**SBC**</span> - Select by Color button.
 When checked if the user clicks on the Select Button, the tool will filter through all meshes in the outliner and select those that match the color of the swatch.
 6. <span style="color:rgb(25, 214, 110);">**Select**</span> - will select any asset that matches what is entered in the rename textfield or if the SBC checkbox is checked will select groups/meshes that match the color of the Swatch (check Baking Workflow for alternative uses of this button).
     *  ???
-Info "Select Additional Info"
+Info "Additional Info"
         * When nothing selected the button acts as a **searchbar** that will select whatever you have entered in the **Rename:** field.
             * Use this button in combination with the **Select by Color** checkbox to quickly filter and select meshes or groups that share the same color in the outliner.
             * If nothing specified and you have something selected it will select the parent of that selection.